CESNET/dp3/docs/howto/deploy-app.md

 ```

 The generated supervisor configuration lives under `/etc/<APP_NAME>` and the process logs are written under `/var/log/<APP_NAME>`.
+Worker processes exit with code `1` on internal failures so supervisor can restart them.
+Intentional `SIGINT`/`SIGTERM` shutdowns exit with code `0`, and configuration errors exit with code `2` so supervisor leaves the worker stopped until the configuration is fixed.
 For more on supervisor itself, see the [supervisorctl documentation](http://supervisord.org/running.html#running-supervisorctl).

 Enable and start the generated system service: